ccp84/dinogames_react/README.md

 The Dinosaur Games Library operates to provide social events where members can come along and play library games with other members.
 The online library portal provides staff the ability to maintain an up to date list of the games available to be played at social nights, and keep members informed of the latest news and events for the group.
 Members are able to view and search the library, and review the games they have played providing a resource for other members and site visitors to look up new games they might want to play.
 All members and site visitors can also see the latest admin announcements for social events and news items about the library.

 This app will provide a user interface for members to create an online account, view the available library games and view details of social events that they may wish to participate in.
 It will also give admin users the facility to maintain stock details, highlight group announcements and details of upcoming events.
 Any site visitors will be able to find out information about the group before registering for membership.
+For the backend API repositiory please see [here](https://github.com/ccp84/dinogames_api).

+The live deployed site can be viewed [here](https://dinogames-react.herokuapp.com/)

 ## Scope